kids-first/kf-germline-workflow/docs/GATK_GERMLINE_README.md

 # Kids First DRC Single Sample Genotyping Workflow
 Kids First Data Resource Center Single Sample Genotyping Workflow.
 This workflow closely mirrors the [Kids First DRC Joint Genotyping Workflow](https://github.com/kids-first/kf-jointgenotyping-workflow/blob/master/workflow/kfdrc-jointgenotyping-refinement-workflow.cwl).

-While the Joint Genotyping Workflow is meant to be used with trios, this workflow is meant for processing single samples.
+While the Joint Genotyping Workflow is meant to be used with whole genome sequenced trios, this workflow is meant for processing single samples from any sequencing experiment.
+The key difference between the different approaches is the filtering process.
-The key difference in this pipeline is a change in filtering between when the final VCF is gathered by GATK GatherVcfCloud and when it is annotated by VEP bcftools (see [Kids First DRC Germline SNV Annotation Workflow docs](https://github.com/kids-first/kf-annotation-tools/blob/v1.1.0/docs/GERMLINE_SNV_ANNOT_README.md) ).
-Unlike the Joint Genotyping Workflow, a germline-oriented [GATK hard filtering process](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants) is performed and CalculateGenotypePosteriors has been removed.

 While somatic samples can be run through this workflow, be wary that the filtering process is specifically tuned for germline data.

+## GATK Genotype Site-Level Filtering

+Coming out of the GATK Genotyping process, site-level filtering must be done to remove variants that might adversely affect downstream analysis.

+GATK provides many different approaches to filtering:
+- Variant Quality Score Recalibration (VQSR)
+- CNNScoreVariants/NVScoreVariants
+- Variant Extract-Train-Score (VETS)
+- Hard Filtering

+The first three are all complex model-based approaches that attempt to infer cutoff points based on the data provided.
+Hard Filtering is manually setting thresholds and removing variants that fail to meet those thresholds.
+For this workflow, we only make use of VQSR and Hard Filtering at this time.

+VQSR, being a model based approach, needs sufficient data to construct that model.
+Normally in the joint filtering context, this means having hundreds of samples.
+According to the documentation: "it is not suitable for some small-scale experiments, such as targeted gene panels or exome studies with fewer than 30 exomes."
+Therefore, VQSR is only activated in this workflow when the input gVCFs for this workflow come from whole genome sequencing experiments or when the user provides 30 or more exome gVCFs.

+Hard Filtering is really only constrained by having sufficient depth.
+In the case of exome and targeted sequencing, the depths are more than sufficient.
+Our current approach for hard filtering mirrors the default approach outlined in the GATK documentation.
+However as they point out, "You absolutely SHOULD expect to have to evaluate your results critically and TRY AGAIN with some parameter adjustments until you find the settings that are right for your data."
+As such, the workflow also allows you to provide your own hard filters to replace the defaults in this workflow.

+## Running the Workflow

 If you would like to run this workflow using the CAVATICA public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
 Alternatively, if you'd like to run it locally using `cwltool`, a basic primer on that can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-CWLtool-b8dbbde2dc7742e4aff290b0a878344d) and combined with app-specific info from the readme below.